jannikmi/multivar_horner/paper/paper.md

 # Summary

-Polynomials are a central concept in math and find application a wide range of fields and representing as well as evaluating (multivariate) polynomials in a computationally efficient way is relevant in many applications [@LeeFactorization2013; @leiserson2010efficient]
+Polynomials are a central concept in math and find application a wide range of fields.
+Representing as well as evaluating (multivariate) polynomials in a computationally efficient way is relevant in many applications [@LeeFactorization2013; @leiserson2010efficient, @Hecht1; @Hecht2]

 The `multivar_horner` Python package implements a multivariate Horner scheme ("Horner's method", "Horner's rule") [@horner1819xxi] and thereby allows computing Horner factorisations of multivariate polynomials.
 Compared to the canonical form of polynomials this representation offers some important advantages.